RuiCunhaM/Template-Netronome-P4/README.md

 ## Configuration Options

+> [!NOTE]
-Available options for the `configure.sh` script.
-Note that `nfp4build` has additional options available not covered by this script.
+> `nfp4build` has additional options available not covered/wrapped by this script but that can also be used.
 For more details run `nfp4build --help`.

 | Option | Description | Default Vaue |
 |--------|-------------|--------------|